clebert/aws-simple/README.md

 ## Motivation

 In my job I mainly build web apps on top of existing backend/CMS systems.
-Since many of the frontend tech stacks are similar again and again, I created an abstraction for the AWS CDK/SDK for a faster and easier setup.
+Since many of the frontend tech stacks are similar, I created an abstraction for the AWS CDK/SDK for a faster and easier setup.

 Since existing backend/CMS systems are used, an additional persistence layer is rarely required.
 Therefore, setting up such a layer (e.g. with Amazon DynamoDB)